mesut-by/LatentDiffusion-FaceGen/README.md

-# LDM Project for High-Quality Human Face Generation (HumanFaceGeneration)
+# LDM Project for High-Quality Human Face Generation (In Progress)

 This project is working on a Latent Diffusion Model (LDM) developed using the **VAE + Diffusion** architecture to generate high-quality human faces.
 Currently, the **VAE part is complete**, and active work is underway on the diffusion part.
 In later stages, the diffusion model will be integrated with the VAE to form a fully functional LDM.